 If you need help in entering an Open event (because it can be a bit confusing first time) please ask a member of the club.

 Finally … did you know .. the course numbers you race on actually mean something ..the 100’s are centred around Lyndhurst .. the 300’s around Ringwood .. and so on.

 As a club, we encourage all riders to wear a helmet, although it is only compulsory for riders Under 18.
 We also require all riders to use a rear light during our time trials.

-Follow this link NFCC 2017 Events Calendar for all this year’s events.
-The download includes details of all the club time trials and contact details for Margaret in order to ring up on the day and reserve a start slot (NFCC members before midday, non members after midday).
-For the Training Blog, with details of the […]
+Follow this link NFCC 2019 Events Calendar for all this year’s events.
+The PDF download includes details of all the club time trials and contact details for Margaret in order to ring up on the day and reserve a start slot (NFCC members before midday, non members after midday).
+The cost to race is now £4. […]

 A very good field for an evening 25, with the Jubilee slightly outnumbering the Forest, but also a trio of Fareham Wheelers riders.
 However, with one DNF each for the two clubs due to punctures, and one DNF for the Jubilee due to going off course, the finishing numbers for the Inter-club were the same. […]